-The Hi, How Are You Project and Margin Walker Present Hi, How Are You Day 2019 Featuring performances by The Flaming Lips, Built To Spill, Yo La Tengo, The Moth and The Flame and Special Guests
+The Hi, How Are You Project + Margin Walker + United Talent Agency Present Hi, How Are You Day 2019 Featuring performances by The Flaming Lips, Built To Spill, Yo La Tengo, The Moth and The Flame and Special Guests

 The Hi, How Are You (HHAY) Project was developed to educate people worldwide about the importance of mental health and well-being while promoting a culture of inclusion, HHAY Day features a global fundraising concert hosted at the Austin, Texas, ACL Live at the Moody Theater.
-The concert will feature performances by the The Flaming Lips, Built To Spill, Yo La Tengo and The Moth & The Flame.
+The concert will feature performances by the The Flaming Lips, Built To Spill, Yo La Tengo, The Black Angels, Gavin DeGraw, Bob Mould, The Moth & The Flame, and Bob Schneider.
 Additional musical guests will be announced in the coming weeks, with all artists donating their time and efforts to this cause.